WARNING: This filter always drops empty tracks.

 -o gpx -F out.gpx

 Additionally you can add an interval to the split option.
 With this the track will be split if the time between two points is greater than this parameter.
 The interval must be numeric and can be int days, hours, minutes or seconds, expressed as one of the character "d", "h", "m", or "s".
-If no trailing character is present, the units are assumed to be in seconds.

 For example, to split a track based on an four hour interval, use this: